 There are co-pays for medical services such as doctor visits, lab-work, hospital stays, surgeries, durable medical equipment, diagnostic imaging, etc. Those payments can add up, but some people - especially those with good health and less needs for care-- prefer the lower monthly premium.
 There are services where one must assume an out-of-pocket 20% co-payment, as is the case frequently for chemotherapy, and, as mentioned, getting a supplementary medigap plan to protect against such contingencies is not permitted.
-Depending on the plan, there are ceilings on the out-of-pocket, which vary, depending on the cost of the plan, between zero (no out-of-pocket) and almost \$8,000.
+Depending on the plan and its price, there are ceilings on the out-of-pocket cost, which vary between zero and almost \$8,000.